CraftAcademyLabs/ca_course/atm_challenge/step_8.md

 There is one thing that the `Account` should have, that was never needed in the interaction wit `Atm` but that should be a part of it.
 That is an account owner.

-we'll let you code on your own but provide an recording that showcase a possible workflow.
+We'll let you code on your own but provide an recording that showcase a possible workflow.

 Some tips for testing.